|

 and worlds.
 Realness arises only at

 contact.
-When discrete quanta interact, that is to say, collide at the
+When discrete quanta interact, that is to say,

-“is-ness” events, giving the illusion of continuity.
-Thus there are no
+serial collisions of “is-ness” events, giving the illusion of continuity.
+Thus there are no enduring entities, only iterated serial contact traces.
+Constraints, that is to say, rules, are central.
+The monistic

-imposing limits on randomness, thereby forcing coherence.
-Stable emergents, meaning those that persist, such as —atoms,
+forcing coherence.
+Stable emergents, meaning those

-mutually reinforcing.
-Persistence is not given; it results from constraint
+whose internal constraints are mutually reinforcing.
+Persistence is not

-coherence.
+given; it results from constraint coherence.
 Consciousness is not

 fundamental.
 Consciousness is functional.
 It is the system’s user-interface.